Sample Answer

 Provide as many specific examples as possible to support your findings.

 Support your analysis with at least three scholarly or professional resources.
-In addition to these specified resources, other appropriate scholarly resources, including older articles, may be included.
+In addition to these specific resources, other appropriate educational resources, including older articles, may be included.

 Length: 5-7 pages, not including title and reference pages